Aasthag2105/Project/README.md

 <br />
 BUILD AND EXECUTE<br />

-To use the system, simply follow the following steps:<br />
+To use the system, simply follow the following steps:<br/>
 1. Clone this repository using the following command on your command line interface<br />
 git clone https://github.com/Aasthag2105/Project DotsAndBoxes <br />
 <br />
 2. Go into the directory of the project<br />
 cd DotsAndBoxes<br />
 <br />
 3. Build the executable through the make command.
 Our default executable generated is main<br />
 make Game<br />
 <br />
 4. Execute main<br />
 ./Game<br />
 <br />